blualg/m-ovito/doc/manual/reference/app_settings/index.rst

 macOS                      :file:`$HOME/Library/Preferences/org.ovito.Ovito.plist`
 ========================== ================================================================

-To reset OVITO to its factory default settings, simply delete the configuration file on Linux/macOS or remove the registry branch on Windows using the `Windows Registry Editor <https://support.microsoft.com/en-us/windows/how-to-open-registry-editor-in-windows-10-deab38e6-91d6-e0aa-4b7c-8878d9e07b11>`__ program.
+To reset OVITO to its factory default settings, close the program first.
+Then delete the configuration file on Linux/macOS or remove the registry branch on Windows using the `Windows Registry Editor <https://support.microsoft.com/en-us/windows/how-to-open-registry-editor-in-windows-10-deab38e6-91d6-e0aa-4b7c-8878d9e07b11>`__ program.

 .. attention::

-  On macOS, preferences are cached.
-After deleting the ``org.ovito.Ovito.plist`` file, you need to reboot your computer or run the ``killall -u $USER cfprefsd`` command in the terminal.
+  On macOS, preferences are cached by the operating system.
+After deleting the ``org.ovito.Ovito.plist`` file, you need to reboot your computer or run the command :command:`killall -u $USER cfprefsd` in the terminal before restarting OVITO.